-North Coast 500 - tips from campervan owners
+North Coast 500 - Tips From Campervan Owners

 Scotland's North Coast 500 route is scenic, rugged and a magnet for campervan and motorhome owners - so we asked Sussex Campervan owners: why is the NC500 so popular?

 Scotland’s famously beautiful 516-mile North Coast 500 route is on so many campervan owners’ bucket lists - but why?
-Four of our Sussex Campervan family of owners have followed the route, which goes from Inverness west to Applecross, then up to Ullapool.
+Many of our Sussex Campervan family of owners have followed the route, which goes from Inverness west to Applecross, then up to Ullapool.
 It takes in Caithness and John o’Groats, then returns to Inverness.

-Mandy and Steve live in Hampshire and have just spent three weeks exploring the NC500 in the Paradise Compact campervan that we built for them.
+Mandy and Steve live in Hampshire and spent three weeks exploring the NC500 in the Paradise Compact campervan that we built for them.
 The camper is based on the Renault Trafic and Mandy says, "The van performed brilliantly, allowing us down some very minor roads, where no others dared to tread.
 We used campsites every night, because we needed the heater on.
 We saw stunning scenery, day after day.
 We are very lucky to have all this a drive away, albeit a long one."

 At Applecross they were thrilled when stags joined them, laying down for the night between the camper and the shore.

 Suzi collected her brand new silver Manhattan campervan, with bespoke purple seats, in April 2019.
 Her story is as colourful as her camper, as she’s given up her job and rented out her house to become a full-time mindfulness travel blogger (www.mindfulvanlife.com) and vlogger.
 She drove straight to Gretna Green and the NC500 route.
-Since then she’s been wild camping and made a camp fire on the shores of a loch.
+Since then she’s been stealth camping and made a camp fire on the shores of a loch.
 With each passing day this idyllic route worked its magic on her.

 Steve and Birgit’s NV200 CamperCar must be a familiar sight all along the NC500.
 As walkers, climbers and mountain rescuers, they’re hardy all-weather campers.
 We've been pretty impressed at their adventures, and the fact that the NV200 CamperCar we built them has turned out to be an extremely capable campervan in all weathers and altitudes (you can read more about that in A Van for All Seasons).

-On the NC500 route Steve found Ullapool’s campsite crowded in early May 2019, so he drove north until he ran out of road and spent the night on the western shore, disturbed only by seals and seabirds.
-In the morning he left a set of footprints on the white sandy beach, freshly washed by the tide.
+On the NC500 route, Steve found Ullapool’s campsite crowded in early May 2019, so he drove north until he ran out of road and spent the night on the western shore, disturbed only by seals and seabirds.
+In the morning he left only a set of footprints on the white sandy beach, freshly washed by the tide.
 Other highlights were spotting otters in Gairloch, staying warm in the van while snow fell on the mountains in May, enjoying a sundowner pint of beer beside the camper on the shoreline at Applecross, and stopping at Ardnamurchan to take photos of Skye’s Cullin mountains, as well as Rhum and Eigg islands.